swicg/activitypub-trust-and-safety/meetings/2024-11-12-taskforce-meeting.md

 Dan Appelquist says: suggest talking about the.g.
 "Tackling issues that improve trust and safety for Fediverse users by improving and clarifying the interfaces between instances." is the goal here to improve things for users? for moderators? for admins? i would suggest spending a bit of time to highlight this in the report because it can help sharpen thinking around the deliverables. i'd be happy to review if you want my input

+Emelia: Are there additional areas we should look at?

 Evan: maybe look into automatic detection for spam or keywords?
 ML models, etc. that can help surface problematic content.
 Something potentially useful to investigate.
 Trust & safety can also consider the effectiveness of systems that don't entirely rely on human judgement and when it's a good idea to have a human in the loop.

-Emelia: [IFTAS CCS](https://about.iftas.org/activities/moderation-as-a-service/content-classification-service/) does PhotoDNA and automatic filing of reports with [NCMEC](https://www.missingkids.org/home)
+Emelia: As an example of more automated detection, [IFTAS CCS](https://about.iftas.org/activities/moderation-as-a-service/content-classification-service/) does PhotoDNA and automatic filing of reports with [NCMEC](https://www.missingkids.org/home), and can be extended to include NCII and TVEC classification.

-Emelia: Some naive Bayes filtering "spam or ham" but should also have humans involved to make final decisions.
+Emelia: Some naive Bayes filtering "spam or ham", there is a project working on providing this as a "service": https://github.com/MarcT0K/Fediverse-Spam-Filtering/

+Emelia: We should also have humans involved to make final decisions.
 For majority of fediverse, the human touch makes a difference in how we moderate our communities.
 Be very careful with overly algorithmic applications because that creates its own trust and safety issues.
 For example a model going awry can cut off people from their entire network of communication.

 Wes: I think there is possibly a complementary interaction between proactive (automatic) and reactive (flagging, human-based) moderaton that could be well specified.